helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 13 - Reactions at the ⍺-carbon, part II.md

 nucleophilic water attacks the other ketone group.
 Predict the products of this hypothetical reaction.

-## Section 13.4: Conjugate addition and β-elimination
+##  13.4: Conjugate addition and β-elimination

 In this section, we will look at two more common biochemical reactions that proceed through enolate intermediates.
 In a typical **conjugate